Nobel Prizes in Literature awarded to Peter Handke and Olga Tokarczuk

 Handke won the award "for an influential work that with linguistic ingenuity has explored the periphery and the specificity of human experience."

-His debut novel "Die Hornissen" was published in 1966, and his other works include the 1969 play "Publikumsbeschimpfung" ("Offending the Audience").
+His debut novel "Die Hornissen" ("The Hornets") was published in 1966, and his other works include the 1969 play "Publikumsbeschimpfung" ("Offending the Audience").

 Handke has become "one of the most influential writers in Europe after the Second World War," according to the Nobel committee.